mathworks-ref-arch/matlab-production-server-on-azure/releases/R2025a/README.md

 # MATLAB Production Server on Microsoft Azure - R2025a
 Follow these steps to deploy the R2025a MATLAB Production Server reference architecture on Microsoft Azure.
 To deploy reference architectures for other releases, see [Deploy Reference Architecture for Your Release](/README.md#deploy-reference-architecture-for-your-release).

+## Prerequisites
+If you are using an existing virtual network, then you must manually add a private or service endpoint to the virtual network before deploying MATLAB Production Server in order to create and access the storage account.
+For details, see [Create Endpoint in Virtual Network](#create-endpoint-in-virtual-network).

 ## Step 1.
 Launch Template
 To deploy resources on Azure, click **Deploy to Azure**.
 The Azure Portal opens in your web browser.